 - The participants are required to submit a zip file containing codes, sample submission, demo, and presentation.
-The file name should be "team_name_HOST_2022_SoCS.zip using OneDrive). - The report should be clear.
-It may be prepared as a presentation or document including the following: - Vulnerabilities and weaknesses: List security issues found in the SoC and its implementation.
-Brief explanation as necessary. - o Mitigations: List of mitigations.
-Brief explanation as necessary. - o Code: Code for mitigations (as appendices) and anything else you think necessary to understand your work. - O Demo: A demo video link (upload in OneDrive).
-The video should demonstrate finding an issue and/or proving a mitigation. - Demo time limit: minimum 5 mins, maximum 30 mins, recommended 15 mins - In-person demonstrations: Qualified groups will be invited to attend HOST'22 and demonstrate the designed crypto core in-person.
+The file name should be "team_name_HOST_2023_SoC.zip using here. - The report should includ the following: - Vulnerabilities and weaknesses: List security issues found in the SoC (explanation is necessary). - Countermeasures: List of countermeasures (explanation is necessary). - Code: Code for countermeasures (as appendices) and anything else you think necessary to understand your work. - Demo: A demo video link (upload here).
+The video should demonstrate finding an issue and/or proving a countermeasure. - Demo time limit: minimum 5 mins, maximum 15 mins, recommended 10 mins - In-person demonstrations: Qualified groups will be invited to attend HOST'23 and demonstrate the designed crypto core in-person.
 Teams may also qualify for travel support.
 There will be final evaluation as well during the in-person demonstration time.

-Evaluation Criteria:
+Evaluation Criteria (no max point):

-Total points depends on the inserted vulnerabilities
+Total points depends on the found vulnerabilities